shahabkarimifar/HTML-CSS-JavaScript-Projects-Minimal-UI/README.md

 If you want to contribute or suggest improvements, feel free to open an issue or submit a pull request.
 All contributions are welcome!

 ## Playlist
-Check out the full playlist of tutorials here: [[YouTube Playlist Link]](https://www.youtube.com/watch?v=uXoZqSoHc2k&list=PL50lkdW5679gsFTvzcah7YEDt3TUJZdNq)
+Check out the full playlist of tutorials here: [[YouTube Playlist]](https://youtube.com/playlist?list=PL50lkdW5679gsFTvzcah7YEDt3TUJZdNq&si=8MvfMF91khDlKJFe)

 ---